cascobayesian/pfmix/README.md

 `f <- calc.f.fst(wasf,allele.freq)`

 The other two are the initial (`calc.f.ini`) and the regressed (`calc.f.reg`), which take the same inputs.
+You can learn about the differences between these in our paper [here](http://biorxiv.org/content/early/2015/06/29/021519).
 There is also a fully Bayesian approach that will simultaneously estimate all of the allele frequencies and the inbreeding coefficients.
 To do this, you'll have to refactor the matrices a bit into an array by:

 `data.set = abind(ref,non,along=3)`